Recaps-WBS-CODING-SCHOOL/2025-04-09-React_useState/README.md

-# React useState Hook Deep Dive: Adventure Game
+# React `useState` Hook Deep Dive

-This repository contains the code example from our React `useState` hook deep dive session.
-The Adventure Game demonstrates fundamental React state concepts in a fun, interactive way.
+This repository contains the code example from our React `useState` hook deep dive recap session.

 ## 📹 Lecture Recording

-You can watch the full lecture explaining these concepts on Google Drive:
+You can watch the full recap session explaining these concepts on Google Drive:

 [Link to Lecture Recording](https://drive.google.com/YOUR_VIDEO_LINK)

-## 🎮 The Adventure Game Example
+## 🎮 The `useState` Game Example

 This simple example illustrates key React state concepts: